GiaNik0la/GiaNik0la/README.md

 - 👋 Hi, I’m @GiaNik0la
 - 👀 I’m interested in programming and hacking.
-- 🌱 I’m currently learning C# programming language.
+- 🌱 I’m currently learning 6502 ASM

 <!---
 GiaNik0la/GiaNik0la is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.